shejz/Quora-Insincere-Questions-Classification/README.md

 ![Quora Insincere Questions Classification](https://github.com/shejz/Quora-Insincere-Questions-Classification/blob/master/images/QIQC.jpg)

 This competition is sponsored by Quora.
 The objective is to predict whether a question asked on Quora is sincere or not.
-This is a kernels only comeptition with contraint of two-hour runtime.
+This is a kernels only competition with contraint of two-hour runtime.

 An insincere question is defined as a question intended to make a statement rather than look for helpful answers.
 Some characteristics that can signify that a question is insincere: